-To keep cost down, this controller was designed for the System Designer or DIY (Do It Yourselfer) and is the board only and does not include an enclosure.
+To keep cost down, this controller was designed for the DIY (Do It Yourselfer) and is the board only and does not include an enclosure.
 It can be mounted directly on a wall in an area protected from the environment or in an optional or user supplied enclosure.